 "The powder room is another small but mighty one," says Girard.
 "We went bold here, incorporating a two-toned wall paint treatment of black and white, as well as geometric black-and-white modern tile on the floor.
 We also converted a desk into a vanity by topping it with leftover quartzite from our kitchen counters, drilling a hole for plumbing, and using a vessel sink and wall-mounted faucet."

 Want more decorating inspiration?
-Take a look at this blogger's breezy beach house.
+Take a look at this blogger's breezy beach house tour.